 Americans’ Challenges with Health Care Costs

-As the COVID-19 pandemic has dragged on and much of the national health care discussion has focused on hospital capacity, health care worker burnout, COVID-19 vaccination, and other measures to protect public health, the high cost of health care continues to be a burden on U.S. families.
-As KFF polling has found for many years, health care costs factor into decisions about insurance coverage and care seeking, and rank as a top financial worry.
+For many years, KFF polling has found that the high cost of health care is a burden on U.S. families, and that health care costs factor into decisions about insurance coverage and care seeking.
+These costs also rank as a top financial worry.
 This data note summarizes recent KFF polling on the public’s experiences with health care costs.
 Main takeaways include:

-- Many U.S. adults have difficulty affording various health care and dental costs.
-These difficulties are comparable to – and in many cases higher than – the shares who have difficulty affording other household costs, such as rent, transportation, and food.
-Furthermore, substantial shares of adults older than 65 report difficulty paying for various aspects of health care, especially services not generally covered by Medicare, such as hearing services, dental and prescription drug costs.
+- Substantial shares of adults 65 or older report difficulty paying for various aspects of health care, especially services not generally covered by Medicare, such as hearing services, dental and prescription drug costs.

 - High health care costs disproportionately affect uninsured adults, Black and Hispanic adults, and those with lower incomes.
 Larger shares of U.S. adults in each of these groups report difficulty affording various types of care and delaying or forgoing medical care due to the cost.

-- However, those who are covered by health insurance are not immune to the burden of health care costs.
-Nearly half (46%) of insured adults report difficulty affording their out-of-pocket costs, and one in four (27%) report difficulty affording their deductible before health insurance kicks in.
+- Those who are covered by health insurance are not immune to the burden of health care costs.
+About one-third of insured adults worry about affording their monthly health insurance premium, and 44% worry about affording their deductible before health insurance kicks in.

 Difficulty Affording Medical Costs